 Ready to find the right journal for your paper?

 The expansion of scholarly journals in previous years has made it difficult for researchers to choose the right journal for their research.
 This isn’t a good position to be in when you’ve spent many long months preparing your research for the world.
 Journal Citation Reports, Manuscript Matcher by Master Journal List and the Web of Science are all products dedicated to helping you find the right home for your paper.
 Try them out today and help your research flourish.

 Want to learn more?
-Register for our webinar for more tips to find the right journal for your research paper.
-You can also read the related blog posts in our Research Smarter series, such as finding the relevant papers for your research, and how you can save hundreds of hours in the writing process.
-And finally, subscribe to receive our latest news, resources and events to help make your research journey a smart one.
+You can also read related articles in our Research Smarter series, with guidance on finding the relevant papers for your research and how you can save hundreds of hours in the writing process.
+Finally, subscribe to receive our latest news, resources and events to help make your research journey a smart one.